Sponsor people seeking refuge in the U.S.

 Humanitarian sponsorship includes some basic financial responsibilities.
 Most sponsors support newcomers as they find their footing in the U.S., secure jobs, and become self-sufficient.
 Sponsors and potential beneficiaries should be clear about what financial resources may be needed.

-If you are applying to sponsor under the humanitarian sponsorship program (through Uniting for Ukraine or the Processes for Cubans, Haitians, Nicaraguans, and Venezuelans) you must submit financial information as part of the 1-134A.
+If you are applying to sponsor under the humanitarian sponsorship program (for example, through Uniting for Ukraine) you must submit financial information as part of the 1-134A.
 By submitting the form, you attest that you can financially support the essential needs of the newcomers you sponsor for up to two years, should it become necessary to do so.
 While the declaration is not meant to be legally binding, it’s important to recognize that beneficiaries will likely need your help upon arrival, including financially, as they work to rebuild their lives.

 There’s no set amount required for humanitarian sponsorship.
 But you and your group should plan to raise at least $3,000 for each person sponsored.
 This money will help the family get settled in the first days and weeks after their arrival in the U.S. before they secure a job.